 Local authority maintained schools (community and foundation status) are encouraged to apply our logo to school signs, stationery and other publicity materials to clearly show the relationship between the County Council and the school.
 Schools with their own logo can give prominence to their logo.

 School stationery is available from Hampshire Printing Services.

 Our coat of arms was granted to Hampshire County Council in 1992 to mark the centenary of the County Council in 1989.
 The coat of arms includes a gold royal crown on a red field, over a red Tudor rose on a gold field.
 It is used only for formal and ceremonial purposes, such as long service awards, the Leader’s and Chairman’s stationery and commemorative items.
 It is also used on county border road signs.

 - the red and yellow flag is based on our coat of arms and flown on formal occasions

-For further guidance on producing signage, stationery and other publicity materials as well as how to apply our logo correctly, please contact the Marketing Team.
+For permission to use our logo as well as further guidance on producing signage, stationery and other publicity materials, please contact the Marketing Team.